 In addition to the healing miracles of Jesus Christ, there a number of other incidents in His life that appear to have discrepancies in the biblical accounts.
 We will consider the following:

-Temptations Faced by Jesus While He Was in the Wilderness
+Temptations Faced by Jesus Christ While He Was in the Wilderness

 The first of the three temptations faced by Jesus Christ while He was in the Wilderness (i.e., to turn stones into bread) is the same in both Matthew and Luke.
 However, the order of the other two temptations differs.
 The second temptation recorded in Matthew (i.e., to cast Himself from the pinnacle of the temple) is the third temptation in Luke, whereas the third temptation presented in Matthew (i.e., to bow down and worship Satan) is the second temptation in Luke.
 How can this discrepancy be resolved?

-Geisler and Howe offer an explanation that is supported by a number of other writers.
+Geisler and Howe offer an explanation that is supported by a number of other biblical scholars.
 On page 328 of their book, they speculate,

 It may be that Matthew describes these temptations chronologically while Luke lists them climatically, that is, topically.
 This may be to express the climax he desired to emphasize.
 Matthew 4:5 begins with the word “then” while verse 8 begins with the word “again.”
 In Greek, these words suggest a more sequential order of the events.
 In Luke’s account, however, verses 5 and 9 each begins with a simple “and.” . . .
 The Greek in the case of Luke’s account does not necessarily indicate a sequential order of events.

 Atkinson provides further perspective on this matter.
-In reference to the discrepancy between Matthew and Luke, he states on page 116 of his book,
+In reference to the discrepancy between the accounts in Matthew and Luke, he states on page 116 of his book,

 Neither professes to give what happened in order.
 If both had done so, there would have been a contradiction.
 Each however ends with the temptation he wishes to emphasize.
 Matthew is presenting the Lord Jesus as King, and so to him the culminating temptation is the offer to Him by the devil of the sovereignty of the world.
 Luke presents Him as the ideal Man, and therefore emphasizes a temptation which appeals particularly to His human nature – to create a sensation and manifest Himself as a sort of super-man.

-And, on page 122 of his book, Atkinson asserts, “No writer ought to be presumed to be presenting [his account] in an exact chronological order without a definite statement from him that he is doing so. . . .”
+And, on page 122 of the same book, Atkinson asserts, “No writer ought to be presumed to be presenting [his account] in an exact chronological order without a definite statement from him that he is doing so. . . .”

-Matthew seems to indicate that Christ cursed the fig tree in the morning after He drove the moneychangers out of the temple, but Mark makes it clear that the cursing of the fig tree by Jesus occurred in the morning before He drove the moneychangers out of the temple.
+Matthew seems to indicate that Jesus Christ cursed a fig tree in the morning after He drove the moneychangers out of the temple, but Mark makes it clear that the cursing of a fig tree by Jesus occurred in the morning before He drove the moneychangers out of the temple.

-This apparent discrepancy seems difficult to reconcile.
-However, on page 123 of his book, Atkinson provides the following explanation:
+This discrepancy seems difficult to reconcile.
+However, on page 123 of his previously mentioned book, Atkinson provides the following explanation: